 Millennials are a diverse lot; born between 1981 and 1996, they could be single, students, homeowners, parents, all of the above even.
+So, how do you go about adopting micro-learning into your workplace?

 One thing they have in common however, is that they’ve grown up surrounded by technology, setting them apart from the generations before them.
 Their exposure to a constant flow of information has also affected the way in which they learn.